1948 Chinese legislative election: Election process

-As a process of constitutional succession, before the establishment of the elected government, in accordance with the "End of Political Tutelage Procedure Law," the first Legislative and National Assembly election is to be organized by the National Government.
+As a process of constitutional succession, before the establishment of the elected government, in accordance with the "End of Political Tutelage Procedure Law", the first Legislative and National Assembly election is to be organized by the National Government.
 In accordance with the "National Assembly and Legislative Yuan Election Ordinance" from 25 June 1947, the National Government are to establish general elections at the central government office and around the various provinces, municipalities, and counties.
 In 1948, from 21 to 23 January, the country's 47 provinces, municipalities, 18 Mongolian leagues, Tibetan area, domestic occupational groups, women's organisations, and overseas Chinese regions, making up nearly 200 million voters voted for their legislators.
 Because of the Chinese Civil War, the elections could not be held in Communist controlled areas, the National government, through the supplementary regulations, had the people living nearest to the areas elect representation for the areas.

 Because the Chinese Communist Party refused to participate in the election, only the Chinese Nationalist Party, China Democratic Socialist Party, Chinese Youth Party, and other small party and independents participated.
 In the election, all citizens who had gone through citizen registration at least 20 years old could vote using the "radio, anonymous, secret" voting system.
 Not counting the small groups like the occupational groups and the ethnic minority groups, only those who were close to the ballot offices could participate.
 If using an average 30% between all of the provinces of citizens who have registered, it is estimated that 150 million people participated.
 Although the turn-out rate was low, this session of the Legislative Yuan and National Assembly remains to date the only session of the Greater China region that has been directly elected.

-Also, Sinkiang Province had 6 seats, but 1 seat of the Yitaasan district was reserved to elected, so only 5 were elected from the province; Tibet Area originally was given 5 seats, but because the Kashag did not report the list on time, 3 of the Tibetan representatives in the capital filled in the seats, and Tibet had 2 vacant seats; Overseas Chinese citizens had 19 seats, but only votes from districts 6 to 13 were counted, electing 8 representatives with 11 vacancies.
+Also, Sinkiang had 6 seats, but 1 seat of the Yitaasan district was reserved to elected, so only 5 were elected from the province; Tibet Area originally was given 5 seats, but because the Kashag did not report the list on time, 3 of the Tibetan representatives in the capital filled in the seats, and Tibet had 2 vacant seats; Overseas Chinese citizens had 19 seats, but only votes from districts 6 to 13 were counted, electing 8 representatives with 11 vacancies.
 In total, there were 14 vacancies.